irmaodejesus/FirebirdBck/README.md

 ## Contributing

-Instructions for those who want to contribute to your project.
+Instructions for those who want to contribute to this project.
 This can include guidelines for submitting issues, creating pull requests, and any coding standards.

 Please see  [CONTRIBUTING](https://github.com/irmaodejesus/SYSADMIN.FirebirdBck/blob/d8346a53c60b7fc8fc1a28178c07ea928b8e02ea/CONTRIBUTING.md)  for more details.